Moon Man (2022 film)

 The film premiered in China on 29 July 2022 and grossed over $460 million worldwide.
+Released in South Korea on January 11, 2023.

+Three days after the film was released, the box office exceeded 1 billion yuan, becoming the 98th billion-dollar film in Chinese film history.

 Plot

 Dugu Yue, a former flight dynamics engineer, is hired as a maintenance man for Project United Nations Moon Shield (UNMS), an operation spearheaded by the Chinese government which is intended to protect the Earth from an incoming asteroid named "π".
-The plan is to deploy a group of new super missiles, called the Cosmic Strike Hammers, to shatter the asteroid and then use the moon to shield Earth from its fragments.
-Eight years after their launch, the Cosmic Strike Hammers successfully shatter "π"; but one of the missiles was thrown off course by a solar storm, leaving some of the asteroid fragments heading towards the UNMS moon station.
+The plan is to deploy a group of new super missiles, called the Cosmic Strike Hammers, to shatter the asteroid and then use the Moon to shield Earth from its fragments.
+Eight years after their launch, the Cosmic Strike Hammers successfully shatter "π"; but one of the missiles was thrown off course by a solar storm, leaving some of the asteroid fragments heading towards the UNMS Moon station.
 The facility is hastily evacuated, and in the chaos Yue is accidentally left behind.
 Arriving too late to board the last evacuation rocket, he witnesses one major fragment striking Earth, seemingly wiping out all of humanity.

 Considering himself the only human being left, Yue spends his time living out his unrequited crush on Ma Lanxing, his base commander, not suspecting that some UNMS operators, including Lanxing herself, have been watching him through the station's video surveillance feed.
 A portion of humanity has survived the disaster in pre-built underground bunkers, but Earth's situation is rendered desperate by a global dust cloud blocking off the Sun's radiation.
 UNMS chairman Sun Guangyang urges to establish a public livestream link to the station in order to portray Yue as a role model and thus raise hope among the surviving population.
 Because the audio links to the station have been severed, it is decided to add overdubbing and outside narration.

 Yue discovers that he has company in the form of a temperamental red kangaroo named "King Kong Roo", left behind by the UNMS research division.
 Thus, the UNMS' first attempts to portray Yue as a survivalist go comically wrong as the two begin fighting over the station's food stores.
 During a brief lull, Yue notices some static sounds which leads him to believe that some people on Earth are still alive.
-He decides to reach some equipment left over from an 18th, abandoned Apollo mission to reach the UNMS space station in the moon's orbit and use an escape capsule to return to Earth.
+He decides to reach some equipment left over from an 18th, abandoned Apollo mission to reach the UNMS space station in the Moon's orbit and use an escape capsule to return to Earth.
 Yue begins repairing the lunar lander, but to initiate liftoff, he needs the first Strike Hammer prototype, which is stored in another station at Lacus Perseverantiae.